9.5 Ways to Maximize your NAJA Membership

 7. Gain recognition.

-In 2013, NAJA doled out over 100 media awards recognizing the work of Native journalists and associate members' contributions to the coverage of Indian Country.
+In 2014, NAJA doled out over 200 media awards recognizing the work of Native journalists and associate members' contributions to the coverage of Indian Country.
+Put your work and your outlet in the spotlight with some new hardware on the wall.

 8. Search NAJA's job board.

-With more than 100 journalism and media job listings on our site from across the country, researching media career opportunities is easier than ever with the keyword search.
+With more than 100 journalism and media job listings on our site from across the country, researching media career opportunities is quick and easy with the keyword search.

-Looking to advertise open positions in your newsroom for 2014?
+Looking to advertise open positions in your newsroom?
 Reach Native journalists through through unlimited media job postings with an institutional NAJA membership at the tribal media, academic / non-profit or corporate level.

 You'll never be able to replicate the experience of the National Native Media Conference.
 As Native journalists, we serve our communities through the skills we possess as media professionals and there's no better way to sharpen them than attending the 30th annual event in Santa Clara, Calif., July 10-13.